ashgazer/doc-analyser/README.md

 #Doc Analyzer

 ## Installations
-Please run the following command to create a virtual environment
+Please run the following command to create a virtual environment.

 `make install`

 ## Running tests
 make test should run the test suite for the Doc Analyser application.
-Occasionally there is an issue where a tests will not always be shown to pass on subsequent runs the tests will pass.
-Initially investigation has lead me to believe this is a non deterministic issue with Spacy the app that powers all the analysis.
+Occasionally there is an issue where a test will not always be shown to pass.
+However on subsequent runs the test will pass.
+Initial investigation has lead me to believe this is a non deterministic issue with Spacy the app that powers all the analysis.
-I believe the algorithm sometimes does not correct identify Nouns.
+I believe the algorithm sometimes does not correctly identify Nouns.
 Therefore on certain test runs we see a discrepancy.

 `make test`